goschtl/zope/keas.pbstate/trunk/src/keas/pbstate/README.txt

     u'United States'

 The instance also provides access to the protobuf message, its type (inherited from the class), and the references from the message.
+References will be discussed later.

     >>> c.protobuf
     <keas.pbstate.testclasses_pb2.ContactPB object at ...>